Rise of the Teenage Mutant Ninja Turtles: The Movie: Plot

 In the year 2044, the evil alien Krang and his army has invaded Earth, and the resistance has fallen.
-In one final attempt, Leonardo and Michelangelo send their student Casey Jones back in time to stop the invasion by finding a key that allowed the Krang to come to Earth, though it costs Leonardo and Michelangelo their lives to do so.
+In one final attempt, Leonardo and Michelangelo send their student Casey Jones back in time to stop the invasion by finding a key that allowed the Krangone to come to Earth, though it costs Leonardo and Michelangelo their lives to do so.
 Casey successfully reaches the present day, several months after the Shredder's defeat.
-After Leonardo breaks Donatello's pizza box stack record, Raphael alerts both of them and Michelangelo to a theft unfolding by Hypno-Potamus and Warren Stone, with the key that Casey is looking for included among the stolen items.
+After Leonardo breaks Donatello's pizza box stack record, Raphael alerts both of them and Michelangelo to a theft unfolding by Hypno-Potamus and Warren Stone, with the key that Casey Jones is looking for included among the stolen items.
 The Turtles manage to stop them, but the Foot Clan arrives and claims the key.
 Back in the new lair, Raphael and Leonardo get into an argument due to the latter's growing ego.

 Meanwhile, Casey finds April O'Neil, who knocks him out and takes him to the Turtles' lair.
 He then explains his mission, and after mentioning the Krang, Splinter explains that they came to Earth long ago and were exiled to another realm by a band of warriors who created and used the key, which is a mystic weapon.
 The Turtles, along with April, Splinter, and Casey, go after the Foot, who have managed to open the portal.
 The Turtles battle the Krang, but Krang One drains their mystic powers, forcing them to retreat.
 Leonardo manages to seize the key and close the portal.
 To protect Leonardo, Raphael forces him to escape while he is captured.